 Since our founding more than 40 years ago, NETWORK has advocated for accessible, affordable, quality, universal healthcare.
 We believe, on the basis of Catholic Social Teaching, that access for all to affordable, quality healthcare is a fundamental social good – i.e., something that benefits all of us – as well as a human right.

-The passage and signing in March 2010 of the Patient Protection and Affordable Care Act (healthcare reform) marked the first time in U.S. history that our government has committed to steps to ensure that people of all ages, including those with preexisting health concerns, have healthcare coverage.
-The new law does not have everything we wanted, but it is a historic step.
+The passing and signing into law in March 2010 of the Patient Protection and Affordable Care Act (healthcare reform) marked the first time in U.S. history that our government has committed to steps to ensure that people of all ages, including those with preexisting health concerns, have healthcare coverage.
+The new law does not have everything we wanted, but it is a historic step, and we were elated when its constitutionality was affirmed by the Supreme Court on June 28, 2012.

 The new law promotes quality healthcare that is more accessible, affordable, universal and pro-life .